|

 (swansrad), or whale's path; a boat was a wave

-or foamy necked; darkness was the helmet
+traveler or foamy necked; darkness was the

-; the queen was peace weaver; and a sword
+of night; the queen was peace weaver; and a sword

 was hammer leaving."